Childcare Works HAF delivers national support contract for the Holiday Activities and Food Programme

 “The 2018-2020 pilots gave us lots of learning and evaluation and we listen intently to the experiences of those involved in delivery since.
 All of our experiences, in every English LA, throughout 2021 have shown amazing results and highlighted what needs to be done to deliver HAF at its best.”
 James Hempsall OBE.

-Based on reporting from local authorities, over 600,000 children and young people attended the holiday activities and food programme in the 2021 summer holidays.
-Over 495,000 of these participating children were receiving benefits-related free school meals, and the remainder were considered by the local authority to be otherwise in need of this holiday provision.
+Based on reporting from local authorities, over 685,000 children and young people attended the holiday activities and food programme in the 2022 summer holidays.
+Of these participating children, over 580,000 were funded directly by the HAF programme and over 475,000 were receiving benefits-related free school meals.
+The reports showed that over 8,000 clubs, events or organised activities operated across the country over the summer.

 - Planning and coordination